saranyamohank/Sentimetryx/Readme.md

 Firebase for secure user authentication and real time database management.
 Flask for efficient API handling and server-side logic.

-## How to Run?

-To run the React files, execute the command: npm run dev.

-To run the Python files, execute the command: py app.py.

-## Code files :
-index.html contains index page.
-### Src :
-The src folder includes configuration files, assets, and React code for the user interface.

-### Backend folder :
-#### The backend folder contains the code for different functionalities:

-Churn prediction: implemented in churn.py

-Fake review detection: implemented in fake.py

-Sentiment analysis: implemented in sentiment.py

-Social listening: implemented in social.py

-Meme Analysis: implemented in meme.py

-API implementation using Flask: app.py

- The data folder contains files for training data and the testing data.

-## Model:

-#### Sentiment Analysis Model :

-Present in Backend folder.

 ## Website Link:

 Please find below the links to access the deployed site in Netlify. https://sentimetryx.netlify.app/